Skip to main content

 Chronic disease

 Chronic diseases such as obesity, arthritis, diabetes, and heart disease can have a major impact on sexual function.
-Part of this can be attributed to physical symptoms of the condition itself, such as pain or fatigue.
-Medications used to treat the illness can also cause sexual side effects.
+Partially, this is because of the physical symptoms connected to the conditions themselves—like pain or fatigue.
+But many of the medications used to treat them (see above) can also cause unwanted sexual side effects.

 Lifestyle habits